Grand National Tournament Qualification Procedures

 The Board of Directors of the league shall be the sole authority to provide the final interpretation of these rules and to address situations not identified herein.
 The league moderator shall break any tie votes of the Board of Directors.

-The Charlotte Speech and Debate Points Race ("the Points Race") is a season-long competition for forensics competitors of member schools of the NCFL speech and debate league ("the league") for the Diocese of Charlotte ("the diocese"), which covers the 46 western North Carolina counties (See Note 1).
-Student competitors earn points based on their competition results in open/varsity level forensics events hosted at speech and debate tournaments within the geographic area of the diocese.
+The Charlotte Speech and Debate Points Race ("the Points Race") is a season-long competition for speech & debate competitors of member schools of the NCFL speech and debate league ("the league") for the Diocese of Charlotte ("the diocese"), which covers western North Carolina and the Carolina West NSDA District, including (but not limited to) the metropolitan areas of Asheville, Charlotte, Greensboro, and Winston-Salem and their surrounding counties.
+Student competitors earn points based on their competition results in open/varsity level speech & debate events hosted at tournaments within the geographic area of the diocese.
 At the end of the competition season, the top ranking students will qualify to attend the Grand National Tournament hosted by the NCFL.
-The number of qualifiers in each event depends on the number of schools that are members of the league.
+The number of qualifiers in each event is dependent on the number of active schools in the league.

 2. School eligibility.

-All secondary public, private, and home schools located in the geographic area of the diocese who join the NCFL by January 10 (See Note 2) ("the deadline").
+All secondary public, private, and home schools located in the geographic area of the diocese and/or the Carolina West NSDA District are eligible.

 4. School withdrawal.

-All schools who fail to join the NCFL by the deadline will have all their students withdrawn from the ranking at the first update of the rankings after the deadline has passed.
+All schools who fail to join the NCFL by the Spring deadline will have all their students withdrawn from the rankings.

 A coach may voluntarily remove his/her school from the rankings at any time prior to that date by notifying the league moderator.